stackql/stackql-devel/docs/ACID.md

 - (b) Secure.
 We do not want to expose credentials or sensitive information.
 - (c) Suitable for all recovery scenarios.
 Foreseeably, undo and redo operations may need to run in different orders, eg: depending on network partitioning or provider degradation.

-To this end, we propose WAL v1.
+To this end, we propose `WAL v1`.
 The key design points are:

 - (i) Logs are at primitive level, for their finest grain, in most cases.
 If data caches are warranted and absent any security concerns, then caches may be used.
 - (ii) DAG ordering of primitives will be in WAL.
-Point to note: there is no reason that DAGs cannot be re sorted or dependencies added / subtracted for any reason (eg: performance, handling network partition event, )
+Point to note: there is no reason that DAGs cannot be re sorted or dependencies added / subtracted for any reason (eg: performance, handling network partition events).
 - (iii) As a matter of principle, credentials and any other ephemeral tokens are not persisted in WAL.  `v1` will not include any secure secret storage, so this is sensible.
 - (iv) SERDE between WAL and DAGs should be a simple and modular as possible.
 Also extensible.
+- (v) Let us re-use design points from [the existing __`postgres`__ WAL implementation](https://www.postgresql.org/docs/16/wal.html).
+We do not want to re-invent the wheel:
+    - A devoted WAL directory.
+    - A control data structure records the most recent checkpoint.
+    - Individual files ("segment" files in `postgres`) are discarded / renamed once obsoleted.
+- (vi) Depending on ACID configuration, UNDO logs for committed transactions have the  same lifetime as REDO logs for the same transaction.
+- (vi) WAL can incorporate some of the thinking and opcodes from [SQLite bytecode](https://www.sqlite.org/opcode.html), although it need not be so fulsome, in light of heavy pushdown to RDBMS.

 ## Implementations of ACID